core-wg/oscore/draft-ietf-core-object-security.md

 --- abstract

 This document defines Object Security for Constrained RESTful Environments (OSCORE), a method for application-layer protection of the Constrained Application Protocol (CoAP), using CBOR Object Signing and Encryption (COSE).
 OSCORE provides end-to-end encryption, integrity and replay protection, as well as a secure message binding.
-OSCORE is designed for constrained nodes and networks and can be used over any layer and across intermediaries, and also with HTTP.
+OSCORE is designed for constrained nodes and networks and can be used whereever CoAP can be used, and also with HTTP.
 OSCORE may be used to protect group communications as is specified in a separate draft.

 --- middle